Jumana Murad

-Jumana Nawaf Fahad Murad (جومانا مراد; born on 1 April 1973 in As-Suwayda) is a Syrian actress and producer.
-She is one of the most famous actresses in Syrian and Arabic media.
+Jumana Murad (جومانا مراد; born on 1 April 1973 in As-Suwayda) is a Syrian actress and producer.

 Early life and career

-Murad born in As-Suwayda to Durzi family, she studied English literature in Damascus University.
+Murad was born in As-Suwayda to a Druze family.
+Her mother is of Lebanese descent.
+She studied English literature in Damascus University.
 She began her career as presenter in Ajman TV.
 Her first act was in Pictures fregments in 1998.
 She also acted in Bab Al-Hara.
 She acted Zenobia role in 2007.
-She also opened producing company Jumana International for film, television and distribution.

 Personal life

 Since 2013, she has been married to Jordanian lawyer Rabie Besiso.
 She was previously married two times, first marriage was to Syrian director Najdat Anzour and the second was to a Syrian businessman whom she refused to acknowledge the name of.
 In February 2019, she gave birth to her first son Mohammed.
-In 2020, she gave birth to twins: a son called Ali and a daughter called Diana who were born premature.
-Diana has died in March 2021.